An effective research paper or thesis has a well-written Scope and Delimitation. This portion specifies your study’s coverage and boundaries.

 This research aims to discuss the perception of Filipinos regarding the political and socioeconomic economic conditions during the post-EDSA period, specifically during the years 1986 – 1996.

-Ten (10) residents of Mayamot, Antipolo City who belonged to Generation X (currently 40 – 62 years old) were purposively selected as the study’s respondents.
-The researchers asked them about their perception of the following aspects during the aforementioned period: (1) performance of national and local government; (2) bureaucracy and government services; (3) personal economic and financial status; and (4) wage purchasing power.
+Ten (10) residents of Mayamot, Antipolo City, who belonged to Generation X (currently 40 – 62 years old) were purposively selected as the study’s respondents.
+The researchers asked them about their perception of the following aspects during the period mentioned above: (1) performance of national and local government; (2) bureaucracy and government services; (3) personal economic and financial status; and (4) wage purchasing power.

-The researchers conducted face-to-face interviews during the second semester of AY 2018 – 2019 in the respondents’ respective residences.
-The responses were written and corroborated with the existing literature regarding the post-EDSA period.
+The researchers conducted face-to-face interviews during the second semester of AY 2018 – 2019 in the respondents’ residences.
+The responses were written and corroborated with the literature on the post-EDSA period.